Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/dgc_readmes/dgc4/README.md

 * A RISC-V debug block allowing on-target debug using SoftConsole
 * An Extended Subsystem with integrated peripherals
 * Target SRAM/TCM memory (32kB)
-* User peripherals: MIV_ESS (Bootstrap, GPIO, UART), PF_uPROM
+* User peripherals: MIV_ESS (GPIO, UART)

 ### Boot Sequence Operation
 A more detailed description of the boot sequence can be found in this section.

 > Pre-requisites:
-> * The board needs to be programmed with DGC3 bitstream.
+> * The board needs to be programmed with DGC4 bitstream.
 Refer to this section, run the [Libero Design](#Running Libero SoC in GUI mode, with Script Arguments)

-    1. Once the board has been powered-on, hold SW8 to enable the Bootstrap functionality in the MIV_ESS.
-Then press and release SW6 or SW7 to perform a system reset request or reset cycle the board.
-    2. MIV_ESS copies a program from the PF_uPROM component to the MIV_RV32 Tightly-Coupled Memory (TCM) via the TCM APB Slave (TAS) interface.
-    3. When the transfer from PF_uPROM component is complete, MIV_ESS releases MIV_RV32 core from reset and MIV_RV32 is allowed to boot the program from TCM.
+    1. Once the board has been powered-on, MIV_RV32  is allowed to boot the program from LSRAM.
-    4. The LEDs on the PolarFire Eval Kit will start blinking, signifying Bootstrap has completed its transfer and SW6 can then be released.
+    2. The LEDs on the PolarFire Eval Kit will start blinking, signifying successful boot.

 ### Peripherals - MIV_ESS